francojuliofranco14-bit/cli/README.md

 ### Requirements

-You should be running a currently supported version of [Node.js](https://nodejs.org/en/download/) to run **`npm`**.
+You should be running a currently supported version  available (https://nodejs.org/en/download/) to run **`npm`**.
 For a list of which versions of Node.js are currently supported, please see the [Node.js releases](https://nodejs.org/en/about/previous-releases) page.

 ### Installation